Ambedkar Nagar Lok Sabha constituency

 Ambedkar Nagar Lok Sabha constituency is one of the 80 Lok Sabha (parliamentary) constituencies in the Indian state of Uttar Pradesh.
 This Lok Sabha Constituency came into existence in 1996 as 11th Lok Sabha was held in April - May 1996.
-On 29 September 1995 Ambedkar Nagar district was carved out from Faizabad division (now Ayodhya) in the memory of B. R. Ambedkar.
+On 29 September 1995 Ambedkar Nagar district was carved out from Faizabad district (now Ayodhya) in the memory of B. R. Ambedkar.

 Assembly segments

 Presently, Ambedkar Nagar Lok Sabha constituency comprises five Vidhan Sabha (legislative assembly) segments.
 These are: